 The fellowship provides $20,000, health insurance, office space and housing.
 Poets who have published a full-length collection are not eligible for the fellowship, so this is a great opportunity for those looking to jumpstart their post-MFA careers.

-Deadline: Check the fellowship for occasional vacancies.
+Deadline: Check the fellowship website for occasional vacancies.

 Perhaps the most generous award available for established journalists, the Nieman Foundation at Harvard offers fellowships for up to 24 journalists each year.
 Fellows spend two semesters at the college delving into master classes, shop talks, seminars and journalism conferences.

 Most fellows receive a stipend of $65,000 over the nine months they spend at Harvard, in addition to housing, childcare and healthcare.
 This fellowship is less about making time to write, and more about the chance to benefit from a community of fellow journalists and academics before you return to your professional life.